tnoren/airflow-GCP/README.md

 # airflow-GCP
-A test space where I' learning ETL operations using Airflow and the Google Cloud Platform
+A test space where I'm learning ETL operations using Airflow and the Google Cloud Platform